The amazingly quick capture of Ahmad Rahami

 (CNN)Just under four hours.
-That's how long it took authorities to apprehend bombing suspect Ahmad Khan Rahami after he was publicly identified by the New York Police Department on Monday.
+That's how long it took authorities to apprehend bombing suspect Ahmad Khan Rahami after he was publicly identified by police on Monday.

-It was a whirlwind mission that started with a mugshot and ended in a shootout on the streets of Linden, New Jersey.
+It was a whirlwind mission that started with a wanted poster and a text alert, and ended in a shootout on the streets of Linden, NJ.
 Here's a breakdown of those four hours:

 7:39 a.m.

-The New York Police Department tweets a mugshot of Ahmad Khan Rahami and states he is wanted in connection to Saturday night's explosion in New York.
+NYPD and New York State Police tweet photos of Ahmad Khan Rahami, saying he is wanted in connection to Saturday night's explosion in New York.

-New Yorkers receive an emergency alert asking for any information on Rahami's wherabouts.
+New Yorkers receive an emergency text alert asking for any information on Rahami's wherabouts.

 9:08 a.m.

-A search in Elizabeth, New Jersey is underway, and Elizabeth Mayor Chris Bollwage tells CNN it is "definitely related to the Chelsea incident."
+A search in Elizabeth, NJ. is underway.
+Elizabeth Mayor Chris Bollwage tells CNN it is "definitely related to the Chelsea incident."

 9:34 a.m.